cryptogogue/vol-cardmotron-js/README.md

 ### Text Formatting

 Cardmotron uses [opentype.js](https://opentype.js.org/) to render text directly to SVG paths.
 This is an alternative to SVG text rendering.
-While it more limited than what can be done with SVG, text rendered with Cardmotron can be dynamically fit to text boxes and can be styled using a concise inline syntax.
+While it is more limited than what can be done with SVG, text rendered with Cardmotron can be dynamically fit to text boxes and can be styled using a concise inline syntax.
 SVG does not support dynamic text fitting (or even text wrapping).
 To do the same with SVG, you would have to lay out every card using a print layout tool (such as [Adobe InDesign](https://www.adobe.com/products/indesign.html)) and output your text to SVG text spans.

 There are two types of text inlines: *embed* inlines and *style* inlines.

 #### Embed Inlines

-Embed inlines are used to imped SVG icons direcntly into text.
+Embed inlines are used to imbed SVG icons directly into text.
 Embed inlines open with '<@' and close with '>'.
-Embed inlines can be escaped by using a double ‘$’, i.e. '<\@\@' will not be parsed as an embed inline and will instead appear in the output text as '<@'.
+Embed inlines can be escaped by using a double ‘@’, i.e. '<\@\@' will not be parsed as an embed inline and will instead appear in the output text as '<@'.

 Each embed inline may contain one or more icon names, separated by spaces.
 Specified icons with the 'ICONS' directive.

-By default, icons are scaled to fit neatly on the line of text, using the metrics of the currently font.
+By default, icons are scaled to fit neatly on the line of text, using the metrics of the current font.
 The bottom of the icon's frame will align with the text baseline, and the top of the icon's frame will align with the font's ascender.
 Note that most fonts specify ascenders that are slightly taller than their letterforms, to allow room for accents and superscripts.

 Icon fitting may also be disabled using style commands.
 This is useful for icons that shouldn't scale with text being fitted to a textbox.
 For example, an ornamental text divider specified in layout coordinates that shouldn't shrink even if the text content changes size.